Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 }
 ```

 At the start of the closure definition, we declare the name of a variable that will represent each element of our channel.
 Here we have simply called it `x`, but it could be named anything.
 Next, we write an arrow operator `->`; this signifies that the value on the left (`x`) will be processed by the code on the right.
-Finally, we write some code to do something with our varialbe.
+Finally, we write some code to do something with our variable.
 For example, we can square integer values:

 ```groovy
 { x -> x ** 2 }